Groom stands next to a wedding bar

 Wedding Drinks: How To Plan Your Wedding Bar

-Wondering how much alcohol you need for your wedding?
-Looking for some inspiration for the best wedding cocktails?
-Want to know the best way to serve your Sparkling Wine?
-Don't know where to start when it comes to choosing your wedding wine?
-We're joined by the experts; Nyetimber, Marlo Wine and The Drunken Jockeys who impart their wisdom and top tips for planning the ultimate wedding bar.
+Whether you're wondering how much alcohol you need for your wedding or looking for some inspiration for the best wedding cocktails, we've enlisted our friends at Nyetimber, Marlo Wine and The Drunken Jockeys to impart their wisdom and top tips for planning the ultimate wedding bar.

 Working out quantities can be a bit of a minefield, so we’ve set up a quick guide with the help of Marlo Wine, Nyetimber and The Drunken Jockeys, to help you with those all-important calculations.